 1. Only compare real-time data by using relative values.

-One thing that we learnt pretty quickly: in times of ever-growing demands and expectations, static templates aren‘t sufficient for modern-day data-driven marketers.
+One thing that we learned pretty quickly: in times of ever-growing demands and expectations, static templates aren‘t sufficient for modern-day data-driven marketers.

 People have different needs and each client has their own individual set of goals.
 This inevitably means that clients will have different opinions surrounding which dimensions should be considered most important.

 Relative value comparison works with any compared time period.
 The conditional formatting of the comparative data in the KPI boxes provides a quick snapshot to monitor how the latest data compares against previous figures.
-By presenting comparative data with conditional formatting in this manner, users can understand new developments in next-to-no-time.
-This is due to a phenomenon known as the Law of Pragnanz, which you can read more about here.
+By presenting comparative data with conditional formatting in this manner, users can understand new developments in next to no time.
+This is due to a phenomenon known as the Law of Pragnanz.

 2. Split Branded / Non-Branded Keyword KPIs